-Credit Risk: This is the risk associated with the issuer of a Money Market Instrument defaulting on coupon payments or in paying back the principal amount on maturity.
+Credit Risk: This is the risk associated with the issuer of a debenture/bond or a money market instrument defaulting on coupon payments or in paying back the principal amount on maturity.
 Even when there is no default, the price of a security may change with expected changes in the credit rating of the issuer.
 It is to be noted here that a Government Security is a sovereign security and is the safest.
-Fixed Income instruments issued by Corporate carry a higher amount of credit risk than Government Securities.
-Within fixed income instruments issued by corporate also there are different levels of safety and a fixed income instruments rated higher by a particular rating agency is safer than a fixed income instruments rated lower by the same rating agency.
+Corporate bonds carry a higher amount of credit risk than Government securities.
+Within corporate bonds also there are different levels of safety and a bond rated higher by a particular rating agency is safer than a bond rated lower by the same rating agency.

-Settlement Risk: Fixed income securities run the risk of settlement which can adversely affect the ability of the fund house to swiftly execute trading strategies which can lead to adverse movements in NAV.
+Settlement Risk: Fixed income securities run the risk of settlement which can adversely affect the ability of the fund house to swiftly execute trading strategies which can lead to adverse movements in NAV